hueyning/cDCGAN-create-film-art/README.md

 # Conditional DCGAN (cDCGAN) for Generating Artwork Conditioned on Film Genres

 This repo contains a cDCGAN model that I trained to generated artwork based on different film genres, e.g. noir, horror, cyberpunk, western, cartoon.
-The cDCGAN model was built based on the DCGAN model tutorial written in Pytorch (https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) and the conditionals (the film genres) were embedded as a final linear layer of the cDCGAN network.
+The cDCGAN model was modified based on the official Pytorch tutorial (https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) and the conditionals (the film genres) were embedded as a final linear layer to the cDCGAN network.

 I traained the model on both the CIFAR10 dataset as well as my own novel dataset of digital art collected from https://www.artstation.com/.

-The main results of the model are displayed in `EvaluateGan-ArtDataset.ipynb`.
+The results of the model can be seen in `EvaluateGan-ArtDataset.ipynb`.

-The structure of this repo is shown as follows:
+### Repository Structure

 ```
 root